Designing, planning and managing a new airport terminal

 The proposed concept also integrated a comprehensive airline strategy, operations management and financing strategy to reduce risk and ensure the project’s success.

-Construction is underway with the existing terminal remaining fully operational and not affecting flight schedules.
+Construction is now 80% complete.
+Throughout the project, the existing terminal remaining fully operational and construction did not impact flight schedules.